alpaca-core/alpaca-core-sdk/doc/dev/build.md

 ### CMake Options

 * Advanced and `OFF` by default if the project is a subdir:
-    * `AC_LOCAL_BUILD_TOOLS` - build tools for all components.
-No finer-grain options are available yet
-    * `AC_LOCAL_BUILD_TESTS` - build tests for all active components.
+    * `AC_BUILD_TESTS` - build tests for all active components.
 No finer-grain options are available yet.
 Git LFS is required for some tests
-    * `AC_LOCAL_BUILD_EXAMPLES` - build examples for all active components.
+    * `AC_BUILD_EXAMPLES` - build examples for all active components.
 No finer-grain options are available yet.
 Git LFS is required for some examples
-* From ac-build and only available when ac-local is the root project and `OFF` by default:
+* From ac-build and only available when this is the root project and `OFF` by default:
     * `SAN_ADDR`: enable address sanitizer.
     * `SAN_UB`: enable undefined behavior sanitizer.
 Not supported on Windows.
     * `SAN_LEAK`: enable leak sanitizer.
 Only supported on Linux.